contributor-experience/handbook/CONTRIBUTE.md

 12. Wait for the pull request to be reviewed by the project team member

-13. Make changes to the pull request if the reviewing maintainer recommends them
+13. Make changes to the pull request if the reviewing team member recommends them

 14. Celebrate your success after your pull request is merged!